Fireboyd78/mm2hook/README.md

 1) Grab the latest version [here](https://ci.appveyor.com/project/Fireboyd78/mm2hook/build/artifacts).
 2) **Optional:** Download the latest version of Discord Rich Presence [here](https://github.com/discordapp/discord-rpc/releases/latest), and grab `discord-rpc.dll` from the `win32-dynamic\bin` folder.
 3) Place all files in your Midtown Madness 2 installation directory and enjoy!
+**Note for Wine users:** In order to use this on Wine, you must open winecfg, go to the Libraries tab, and add an override for dinput.
+Set the override to either "native" or "native then builtin"

 ## Contributing
 If you'd like to contribute to the project, please [fork](https://help.github.com/articles/about-forks/) the project and submit a [pull request](https://help.github.com/articles/about-pull-requests/).